 Weave the gospel in

-The other day, as I waited for my wife in the foyer of our church, a mother whose third grade child is in my class approached me and called out my full name.
+One day, as I waited for my wife in the foyer of our church, a mother whose third grade child is in my class approached me and called out my full name.
 Usually when a mom does that it does not go well.
 But she said, “You cannot stop teaching my son’s third through fifth grade class.
 Whatever you are doing, keep doing it.”

 As she talked more, she explained that as she sat down to do a devotional with her children in 1 Peter, her third grader chimed in.
 He said, “Oh, 1 Peter 5:10.”
 The mom, surprised, said, “Yeah.
 Do you know this verse?”
 The child replied that it was about restoration.
 Intrigued, she asked, “What else do you know?”
 He went through the entire gospel and where to find each point in the Bible.